-The Board of Directors has nominated nine individuals, named below, to stand for election at the Annual Meeting.
-Each of the nominees listed below, except for Mr. Lynch and Mr. McCarthy, is currently a director of the Company who was previously elected by the stockholders.
-Messrs.
-Lynch and McCarthy were recommended to the Nominating and Corporate Governance Committee for nomination by our CEO.
+The Board of Directors has nominated the following eight individuals to stand for election at the Annual Meeting.
+Each of the nominees listed below, except for Ms. Edwards, is currently a director of the Company who was previously elected by the stockholders.
+Ms. Edwards was recommended to the Nominating and Corporate Governance Committee for nomination by our CEO and appointed to the Board effective January 1, 2023.
 The Board has found each nominee to be qualified based on his or her qualifications, experience, attributes, skills, and whether he or she meets the applicable independence standards.
 Each director elected and qualified will hold office from the date of their election by the stockholders until the subsequent annual meeting of stockholders and until their successor is duly elected and has been qualified or until such director's earlier death, resignation, or removal.

 Directors are elected by a plurality of the votes of the shares present or represented by proxy at the Annual Meeting and entitled to vote on the election of directors.
-Accordingly, the nine nominees receiving the highest number of affirmative votes will be elected.
-Shares represented by executed proxies will be voted, if authority to do so is not withheld, for the election of the nine nominees named below.
+Accordingly, the eight nominees receiving the highest number of affirmative votes will be elected.
+Shares represented by executed proxies will be voted, if authority to do so is not withheld, for the election of the eight nominees named below.
 If any nominee becomes unavailable for election as a result of an unexpected occurrence, your shares will be voted for the election of a substitute nominee proposed by Appian.
 Each person nominated for election has agreed to serve if elected.
 Our management team has no reason to believe any nominee will be unable to serve.